ItsOrv/Orv-Telegram-Proxy/README.md

 ## Features

-- Watches one or more channels for proxy links
+- Watches one or more channels for new proxy links
 - Detects the country of each proxy from its IP
 - Pings the proxy and shows the latency
 - Forwards a formatted message with a connect button